MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 - Free projects [HERE](https://www.eastbaysource.com/index.php/downloads)

-**We are authorized Maslow cnc MANUFACTURERS**.
+**We are authorized Maslow cnc kit MANUFACTURERS**.
 Maslow cnc is an open source project created by Bar Smith, funded and supported by the Maslow community.

 EastBaySource